coar-repositories/coar-vocabularies-website/webroot/content/resource_types/2.0/c_c950/index.md

 ---
 title: research software
 uri: http://purl.org/coar/resource_type/c_c950
-description: 'Research software (as opposed to simply software) is software that is developed within academia and used for the purposes of research: to generate, process and analyse results.
-(Adapted from Knowledge Exchange)'
+description: 'Software that is used to generate, process or analyse results that you intend to appear in a publication (either in a journal, conference paper, monograph, book or thesis).
+Research software can be anything from a few lines of code written by yourself, to a professionally developed software package.
+[Source: https://datashare.ed.ac.uk/handle/10283/785]'
 layout: concept
 related: []
 pref_labels: